Thairath: History

 Thairath was founded on 25 December 1962 by Kampol Wacharapol, who had started two other newspapers, Khaopap Raiwan (ข่าวภาพรายวัน, lit.
 The Weekly Pictorial), which was published between 1950 and 1958, when the newspaper was shut down by the government, and Siang Ang Thong (เสียงอ่างทอง, lit.
 Ang Thong Voice) which he rented from Laor Kerdkaew after Khaopap Raiwan's shutdown and was published between 1 May 1959 and 25 December 1962.

 Thairath has been the largest-selling Thai newspaper for decades.

 Political stance

 The newspaper's political page had supported Prime Minister Thaksin Shinawatra and the policies of his Thai Rak Thai Party since he came to power in 2001.
-Towards the end of 2005, however, the page shifted its editorial stance and started to air views more skeptical of the government.
+Towards the end of 2005, however, the page shifted its editorial stance and started to air views more sceptical of the government.
 In the aftermath of the April 2006 general election, Thairath welcomed Thaksin's resignation announcement, arguing in an editorial that Thaksin should acknowledge that "The election result showed that the anti-Thaksin feeling had actually spread out among city residents who had a democratic mind and opposed all types of (alleged) corruption".